Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**
+* <strong>Feb 2022:</strong> [Synced](https://syncedreview.com/) wrote an article about [Gesticulator](https://svito-zar.github.io/gesticulator/), which you can access under [this link](https://syncedreview.com/2021/02/10/icmi-2020-best-paper-gesticulator-a-framework-for-semantically-aware-speech-driven-gesture-generation/)
 * <strong>Jan 2021:</strong> Our paper [Moving fast and slow: Analysis of representations and post-processing in speech-driven automatic gesture generation](https://arxiv.org/abs/2007.09170) got accepted to the International Journal of Human-Computer Interaction.
-* <strong>Dec 2020:</strong> Our paper "A large, crowdsourced evaluation of gesture generation systems on common data" was accepted to IUI 2021 conference.
+* <strong>Dec 2020:</strong> Our paper "A large, crowdsourced evaluation of gesture generation systems on common data: The GENEA Challenge 2020" was accepted to IUI 2021 conference.
 * <strong>Oct 2020:</strong> [Gesticulator](https://svito-zar.github.io/gesticulator/) have got the ICMI 2020 Best Paper Award!
 * <strong>Oct 2020:</strong> [Let's face it](https://jonepatr.github.io/lets_face_it/) received the IVA 2020 Best Paper Award!
 * <strong>Oct 2020:</strong> I will give a talk about my work on gesture generation for the [Talking Robotics](https://talking-robotics.github.io) seminar series on October 30th 4pm UTC(GMT).
 More details [under this link](https://talking-robotics.github.io/session_details/taras.html).